layground/pockaw/README.md

 **🎉 Signature Feature**

-* **Advanced Goal Planning:** Set up multiple checklist goals for any occasion, from a wedding, new house, to wishlist shopping.
+* **Advanced Goal Planning:** Set up multiple checklist goals for any occasion, from a wedding gifts, new house furniture, to wishlist shopping.

 > \* Coming soon